-General submission guidelines: Problems are labeled as (Exercise), (Regular), or (Extra Credit).
+General submission guidelines: Problems are labeled as (Exercise), (Regular), (Kattis), or (Extra Credit).
 (Exercise) are to be turned in, but will not be graded.
 (Regular) problems are to be turned in and will be graded.
-(Extra Credit) problems need not be turned in.
-They will be graded, but credit will be given only if it is completely correct.
-(Extra Credit) scores will be used only if your grade is on the borderline between two grades.
+(Kattis) problems require a Kattis submission, as described below.
+They need not be turned in.
+(Extra Credit) problems also need not be turned in.
+Both (Kattis) and (Extra Credit) problems will be graded, but credit will be given only if it is completely correct.
+Extra credit scores will be used only if your grade is on the borderline between two grades.